 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t get used up.
 Insufficient refrigerant is a sign of a leak somewhere.
 Only a tech can locate the leak, mend it, and recharge the air conditioner to the appropriate amount.

 - Grimy evaporator coil: If dust collects on the coil, air can’t reach it, and it’s likely to freeze.

 - Malfunctioning blower: A broken motor or unbalanced fan could stop airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Peitz Service Experts to repair the issue.
+The next time your AC freezes up, get in touch with the ACE-certified technicians at Peitz Service Experts to repair the issue.
 We have years of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things working again quickly.
 Contact us at 605-223-0307 to book air conditioning repair in Pierre with us right away.